oracle/truffleruby/doc/user/polyglot.md

 `object.name(*args)` will invoke a method called `name` on the foreign object.

-`object.new(*args)` will create a new object from the foreign object (as if it's some kind of class.)
+`object.new(*args)` will create a new object from the foreign object (as if it is some kind of class).

 `object.class` on a Java `Class` object will give you an object on which you can call instance methods, rather than static methods.

 `object.respond_to?(:size)` will tell you if the foreign object has a size or length.

 `object.nil?` will tell you if the foreign object represents the language's equivalent of `null` or `nil`.

 `object.respond_to?(:call)` will tell you if a foreign object can be executed.

 `object.respond_to?(:new)` will tell you if a foreign object can be used to create a new object (if it's a class).

 `object.respond_to?(:keys)` will tell you if a foreign object can give you a list of members.

 `object.respond_to?(:class)` will tell you if an object is a Java class.

-`Polyglot.as_enumerable(object)` will create a Ruby `Enumerable` from the foreign object, using its size or length and reading from it.
+`Polyglot.as_enumerable(object)` will create a Ruby `Enumerable` from the foreign object, using its size or length, and reading from it.

-Where boolean value is expected (e.g. in if conditions) the foreign value is converted to boolean if possible or considered to be true.
+Where boolean value is expected (e.g., in `if` conditions) the foreign value is converted to boolean if possible or considered to be true.

 ## Accessing Java Objects

-TruffleRuby's Java interoperability interface is similar to the interface from the Nashorn JavaScript implementation, as also implemented by GraalVM JavaScript.
+TruffleRuby's Java interoperability interface is similar to the interface from the Nashorn JavaScript implementation, as also implemented by GraalVM's JavaScript implementation.

 It is easier to use Java interoperability in JVM mode (`--jvm`).
 Java interoperability is also supported in native mode but requires more setup.
 See [here](https://www.graalvm.org/reference-manual/embed-languages/#build-native-images-from-polyglot-applications)
 for more details.

 `Java.type('name')` returns a Java class object, given a name such as `java.lang.Integer` or `int[]`.
-With the class object, `.new` will create an instance, `.foo` will call the static method `foo`, `[:FOO]` will read the field `FOO`, and so on.
+With the class object, `.new` will create an instance, `.foo` will call the static method `foo`, `[:FOO]` will read the field
+`FOO`, and so on.
 To access instance methods use `.class`, such as `MyClass.class.getName`.

 To import a Java class as a top-level constant, use `Java.import 'name'`.

 `Java.synchronized(object) { }` will use the Java object's monitor to synchronize.

 ## Embedding in Java

 TruffleRuby is embedded via the Polyglot API, which is part of GraalVM.
-You will need to use the GraalVM to use this API.
+You will need to use GraalVM to use this API.

 ```java
 import org.graalvm.polyglot.*;